endormi/tilux/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 A clear and concise description of what you want to happen.

 **Additional context**
-Add any other context or screenshots about the request.
+Add any other context about the request.